edomt/edomt.github.io/_posts/2018-3-2-Rvest-Fivebooks.md

 What do we want?
 ----------------

-In order to get all the data we need and check the most popular books and authors on the website, we'll make sure to gather the following elements on each interview page:
+In order to get all the data we want and check the most popular books and authors on the website, we need to gather the following elements on each interview page:

 -   The general category of the interview (e.g. *Philosophy* or *World &